colaisr/research_flow/docs/MASTER_PLAN.md

   - Logout button
 - **Home (`/`)**: Landing page with product overview, quick stats, recent activity, quick actions
 - **Analyses (`/analyses`)**: Create and manage analysis flows
-  - List view: Cards showing analysis flows from current organization (with filter to show all)
+  - List view: Cards showing analysis flows from current organization ONLY
-  - Organization filter: "Current Org", "All Organizations", or specific org
+  - Complete separation: No visibility of analyses from other organizations
   - Detail/Edit view: Pipeline editor with step-by-step configuration
   - Create: Build new analysis flow from scratch or template (in current org context)
 - **Tools (`/tools`)**: Manage user-specific tools (databases, APIs, RAGs)
-  - List view: All configured tools from current organization (with filter to show all)
+  - List view: All configured tools from current organization ONLY
-  - Organization filter: "Current Org", "All Organizations", or specific org
+  - Complete separation: No visibility of tools from other organizations
   - Create Tool: Wizard for setting up new tools (in current org context)
   - Edit Tool: Update tool configuration
 - **RAGs (`/rags`)**: Manage knowledge bases and documents
-  - List view: All RAG knowledge bases from current organization (with filter to show all)
+  - List view: All RAG knowledge bases from current organization ONLY
-  - Organization filter: "Current Org", "All Organizations", or specific org
+  - Complete separation: No visibility of RAGs from other organizations
   - Create RAG: Set up new knowledge base (in current org context)
   - Document Management: Upload, organize, and manage documents
 - **Runs (`/runs`)**: View all analysis runs (history, status, results)
-  - Filter by organization (current org or all)
+  - Runs from current organization ONLY
+  - Complete separation: No visibility of runs from other organizations
 - **Schedules (`/schedules`)**: Manage scheduled analysis jobs
-  - Filter by organization (current org or all)
+  - Schedules from current organization ONLY
+  - Complete separation: No visibility of schedules from other organizations
 - **Settings (`/settings`)**: Configuration management (models, output handlers, preferences, organizations)

 **Key UX Principles:**